 No home quarantine option for those arriving in Goa

-Panaji, May 27: The Goa government on Wednesday fresh guidelines for those arriving to the state, doing away with the home quarantine option.
+Panaji, May 27: The Goa government on Wednesday fresh guidelines for those arriving in the state, doing away with the home quarantine option.

 "Those arriving in the State will have to either carry a valid COVID-19 negative report issued by an authorised laboratory or be prepared to be compulsorily tested on arrival.
 There will be no option of home quarantine," Chief Minister Pramod Sawant said after the Cabinet meeting.
 This will be in force till June 3.